Research Experiences for Undergraduates Program

 - Spectroscopy of molecular dissociation

-The 2013 REU program will be conducted at SRI during the period of May 28 to August 16, 2013.
+The 2014 REU program will run between May 27 and August 15, 2014.
 It is usually possible to adjust start and end dates by a few weeks for an individual participant, to accommodate conflicts with the academic calendar of the participant's school.

 For further information or application materials, please contact: